 Winner: Ceramic Coatings

-With both ceramic coatings and sealants, you need a clean and bare surface before application.
+With both ceramic coatings and sealants, you ideally need a clean and bare surface before application for best results.
 This means that any old waxes or sealants need to be fully stripped from the paint, and all contaminants (tar, tree sap, iron fallout etc.) needs to be removed using a clay bar.
+The car will then need to be polished to remove any marring from the claying process, and then panel wiped to remove any oils.

 This makes the application process a bit more complicated than waxes, which can be applied over other things like glazes, and don’t need a bare surface.

 Ceramic coatings are even more difficult to apply than paint sealants though.
-You’ll need to do this process inside a garage and the temperature should be between 50-70 degree Farenheit (10-20 degree Celcius).
+You’ll ideally need to do this process inside a garage and the temperature should be between 50-70 degree Farenheit (10-20 degree Celcius) for most coatings.
 A ceramic coating should never be applied in direct sunlight.

 You then add a few drops of the coating to foam applicator wrapped in a suede cloth (usually comes included) and wipe it over the surface in straight lines.
 This must then be repeated in a crisscross pattern.
-The coating must cure for between 1-5 minutes and then be buffed off using a microfiber towel.
+The coating must dry for the recommended time (usually 30-90 seconds) and then be buffed off using a microfiber towel.

 Paint sealants are more simple to apply.
 Again, they should never be applied in direct sunlight, however they can be applied outside as long as it isn’t dusty.